akka/akka/akka-docs/src/main/paradox/extending-akka.md

 ## Building an Extension

-So let's create a sample extension that just lets us count the number of times something has happened.
+So let's create a sample extension that lets us count the number of times something has happened.

 First, we define what our `Extension` should do: